Andrew Tate FCCA ACIS

 For detailed guidance on whether your business qualifies for business rates relief, please refer to the Government’s guidance on eligibility.

-Kent County Council has re-opened their Kent and Medway Business Fund (KMBF) loan scheme.
+Kent County Council operates a Kent and Medway Business Fund (KMBF) loan scheme.
 They also launched two new loan schemes in response to the economic crisis caused by COVID-19.
 The schemes are available to help businesses to recover and return to growth, and the funds can be used for working capital (KMBF Recovery Loan) and capital investment (KMBF Capital Growth Loan).
-All the funds operate as 0% interest loan schemes and the loans are for between £50K to £100K for the two new loan schemes, and between £100K-£500K for the original KMBF scheme.
-Whilst these loan schemes are currently closed to new applications, they may re-open in the near future.
+All the funds operate as 0% interest loan schemes and the loans are for between £50K to £100K for the two new loan schemes and between £100K-£500K for the original KMBF scheme.

 For further information, please visit the Kent County Council website.